-- Moving the General Election from September to November, largely to avoid the heat of the summer; - Requiring that any new elected official be felony free in the ten (10) years preceding the election; - Removing the requirements for a formal "registration to vote process"; - Ensuring that the inauguration is always on the 3rd Saturday in December; - Establishing a standard for incompetent, or intoxicated individuals to vote or not vote on election day; - Making it easier for Community members to vote by absentee ballot; and, - Other technical changes.
+- Moving the General Election from September to November, largely to avoid the heat of - Requiring that any new elected official be felony free in the ten (10) years preceding the election: - Removing the requirements for a formal "registration to vote process"; - Ensuring that the inauguration is always on the 3rd Saturday in December; - Establishing a standard for incompetent, or intoxicated individuals to vote or not vote - Making it easier for Community members to vote by absentee ballot; and, - Other technical changes.

 How would these proposed amendments be made to the SRPMIC Constitution?
 A vote of the SRPMIC people is required to amend the SRPMIC Constitution.
 QUESTIONS CONTACT ELECTION COORDINATOR AT (480)362-7466 OR (480) 362-7400 MONDAY, NOV.
-6TH 6PM COUNCIL CHAMBERS ELECTION BOARD OPEN HOUSE Salt River Pima-Maricopa Indian Community(SRPMIC) Members are invited to the Election Board Open House to hear information on the Proposed Election Law Changes to the SRPMIC Constitution.
-Sections to be reviewed are: Candidate Qualifications Election Date Changes - Standard for incompetent or intoxicated individuals to vote or not vote on election day. - Absentee ballot requests - Other technical changes
+6[TM] | 6PM COUNCIL CHAMBERS ELECTION BOARD OPEN HOUSE Salt River Pima-Maricopa Indian Community(SRPMIC) Members are invited to the Election Board Open House to hear information on the Proposed Election Law Changes to the SRPMIC Constitution.
+Sections to be reviewed are: - Candidate Qualifications - Election Date Changes - > Standard for incompetent or intoxicated individuals to vote or not vote on election day. - Absentee ballot requests Other technical changes

-LIGHT MEAL PROVIDED AT THE END OF OPEN HOUSE

-FIRST 150 RECEIVE PROMO ITEM

-QUESTIONS CONTACT ELECTION COORDINATOR (480)362-7466 OR (480) 362-7400
+FIRST 150 RECEIVE PROMO ITEM (480)362-7466 OR (480) 362-7400

-AROUND THE COMMUNITY